popastefan10/Linear-Regression-GUI/README.md

 # Linear-Regression-GUI

-This is a GUI that I created in order to help for better visualization of simple linear regression.
+This is a GUI that I created in order to help improve visualization of simple linear regression.
 I used Matplotlib to make the plot which displays the points and the best-fitting line, while for creating the GUI I used Tkinter widgets.
 This is my first project in python, so every feedback regarding documenting python code, coding structure and coding techniques are really welcome.